FILLING SYSTEM Cartridge and Converter

 GIFT BOX Blue Gift Box

-NIB MATERIAL Stainless steel, Gold-plating, Iridium point, and 14-carat gold(Flex nib)
+NIB MATERIAL Stainless steel, Black-plating, and Iridium point

 Do not sanitize your Laban pen with cleansing alcohols

 After the covid-19 pandemic, people now use cleansing alcohol or another disinfectant spray to sanitize personal items more frequently.
 However, your beloved stationery is made with precious parts/materials, if it contacts with solvent/alcohol, the solvent may eat away at the material.